aimeeu/blog/content/en/posts/20200522-BondFirstBarnWork.md

 ---
-title: "My First Post"
+title: "Bond's First Time Working in the Barn"
 date: 2020-05-22
-description: This is my awesome post!
+description: Bond works in the barn!
 draft: false
 ---

 At this past Saturday’s lesson, Bond and I did something we had never done before – we helped round up 4 adults and 8 lambs, move them into the barn, separate into two groups, and then move them into box stalls.

 After I arrived, the conversation went something like this:
 B: “The sheep are in the barn.
 We just have to move them into the box stalls before the shearer comes.”
 Me: “You mean those sheep in the pasture?
 The ones staring at us?”